-This section presents our approach for choosing the optimal scaling factor.
-This factor gives maximum energy reduction while taking into account the execution times for both computation and communication.
-The relation between the performance and the energy is nonlinear and complex.
-Thus, unlike the relation between the performance and the scaling factor, the relation of energy with the scaling factor is nonlinear, for more details refer to [6].
-Moreover, they are not measured using the same metric.
-To solve this problem, we normalize the energy by calculating the ratio between the consumed energy with scaled frequency and the consumed energy without scaled frequency:
+This section presents our method for choosing the optimal scaling factor that gives the best tradeoff between energy reduction and performance.
+This method takes into account the execution times for both computation and communication to compute the scaling factor.
+Since the energy consumption and the performance are not measured using the same metric, a normalized value of both measurements can be used to compare them.
+The normalized energy is the ratio between the consumed energy with scaled frequency and the consumed energy without scaled frequency: